 * China industrial output, retail sales fall short of forecasts

 * Oil surge stalls on bigger-than-expected U.S. inventory buildup

 * Graphic: World FX rates in 2019 tmsnrt.rs/2egbfVh

 By Karin Strohecker

-LONDON, May 15 (Reuters) - A global equity bounce stemming from softer rhetoric by U.S. President Donald Trump on the trade dispute with Beijing waned on Wednesday as grim China data and fresh Italian debt woes cast a shadow over global markets.
+LONDON, May 15 (Reuters) - A global equity recovery set off by softer rhetoric from U.S. President Donald Trump on the trade dispute with Beijing waned on Wednesday as grim Chinese data and fresh Italian debt woes cast a shadow over global markets.

-Concerns that the world's top two economies could career into a fierce and protracted trade war has kept markets on edge over the past days.
-Investors had taken some comfort from Trump calling the trade dispute with Beijing "a little squabble" on Tuesday and insisting talks had not collapsed.
+Concern that the world's two biggest economies could end up in a protracted trade war has been keeping markets on edge.
+Investors took some comfort from Trump's calling the dispute with Beijing "a little squabble" on Tuesday and insisting talks had not collapsed.